 Should Franco rally the community to keep the magazine going?
 Should the print publication evolve into another entity that supports lesbian visibility?
 Or is it time to let it all go?
 With the imminent demise of her magazine bearing down, Franco reconnects with her original mission to guide her decisions.

 Cast & Crew

+Meshell Ndegeocello is an authentic musical thinker and an uncompromising artist.
 A bass player above all else, Meshell brings her warm, fat, and melodic groove to everything she does and has appeared alongside the Rolling Stones, Madonna, Alanis Morrisette, James Blood Ulmer, The Blind Boys of Alabama, Tony Allen, John Medeski, Billy Preston, and Chaka Khan.
-As for her own bass-playing influences, she credits Sting, Jaco Pastorius, Family Man Barrett, and Stevie Wonder.
-Meshell was the first woman to be featured on the cover of Bass Player magazine and remains one of few women who write the music, sing the songs, and lead the band.
+Meshell’s composing credits include QUEEN SUGAR and THE HOUSE ON COCO ROAD.

 Rivkah Beth Medow is an award-winning filmmaker who has created, directed and produced documentary, broadcast, commercial, and non-profit productions including SONS OF A GUN (2009; PBS); BEING GEORGE CLOONEY (2016; Netflix); and THE NINE by Katy Grannan (2016).